A Simple and Scalable Representation for Graph Generation: Implementation Details

 \subsection{Details for inference time analysis}

-We conducted the inference time analysis using the same GeForce GTS 1080 Ti GPU for all models.
-The batch size is 10 and the inference time to generate a single is simply computed by dividing the total inference time by the batch size.
+We conducted the inference time analysis using the same GeForce GTX 1080 Ti GPU for all models.
+The batch size is 10 and the inference time to generate a single graph is computed by dividing the total inference time by the batch size.